Syncfusion AI Assistant

 </namespaces>

-Here, the script is referred using CDN inside the <head> of ~/Pages/Shared/_Layout.cshtml file as follows,
+Add the script reference inside the <head> element of the ~/Views/Shared/_Layout.cshtml file as follows.

 <head>